Skip to content

 /usr/lib/gcc/avr/5.4.0/../../../avr/bin/ld: address 0x800931 of out/klipper.elf section `.bss' is not within region `data'

-Before flashing the firmware, we need to identify which "serial devices" correspond to the Arduinos connected to the Raspberry Pi (or Linux PC).
+Before flashing the firmware, we need to identify which "serial devices" correspond to the boards connected to the Raspberry Pi (or Linux PC).

-To this end, run the following commands, which will list the serial device IDs of all connected USB devices:
+The following commands will list the serial device IDs of all connected USB devices:

 # List MCUs by ID.